Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: The classical graph matching problem and the SGM algorithm

-Often when matching across graphs, we have access to a partial matching of the vertices in the form of a seeding.
-If we are given subsets $S_1\subset V$ and $S_2\subset V$ of the vertices (without loss of generality, let $S_1=S_2=\{1,2,3,\ldots,s\}$) called {\it seeds} and a bijective {\it seeding} function $\sigma:S_1\mapsto S_2$, the classical seeded graph matching problem (SGMP) then seeks to minimize (\ref{eq:edgedisagree}) over bijections $\phi:V\mapsto V$ satisfying $\phi_{S_1}=\sigma$ ($\phi_{S_1}$ being the restriction of $\phi$ to the set $S_1$).
-Equivalently stated, the SGMP seeks to minimize $\|A-PBP^T\|_F$ over permutation matrices $P$ of the form $P=I_s\oplus P'$ with $P'\in P(n-s)$.
-In its most general form, where the graphs are allowed to be weighted, directed and loopy, the seeded graph matching problem is also known to be NP-hard, and so no efficient exact algorithm is known.
+Often when matching across graphs, we have access to a partial matching of the vertices in the form of seedings.
+If we are given, for each graph $G_k$ a subset $S_{k}\subset V$ of size $s_k$ of the vertices called {\it seeds} and {\it seeding} functions $\sigma^{p,q}$ which maps a subset of $S_p$ to a subset of $S_q$, the classical seeded graph matching problem (SGMP) then seeks to minimize (\ref{eq:edgedisagree}) over bijections $\phi^{p,q}:V\mapsto V$ satisfying $\phi^{S_p,S_q}=\sigma^{p,q}$ where $\phi^{S_p,S_q}$ is the restriction of $\phi^{p,q}$ to an appropriate subset of $S_p$.

-The state-of-the-art approximate seeded graph matching algorithm, the SGM algorithm of \cite{FAP} and \cite{sgm2}, begins by relaxing the SGMP to minimize $\|A-PBP^T\|_F$ over doubly stochastic matrices $P$ of the form $P=I_s\oplus P'$ with $P'\in D(n-s)$.
+For the two-graph matching case, the state-of-the-art approximate seeded graph matching algorithm, the SGM algorithm of \cite{FAP} and \cite{sgm2}, begins by relaxing the SGMP to minimize $\|A-PBP^T\|_F$ over doubly stochastic matrices $P$ of the form $P=I_s\oplus P'$ with $P'\in D(n-s)$, where $\oplus$ indicates the direct sum between matrices.
 The algorithm then utilizes Frank-Wolfe methodology to efficiently solve the relaxed problem and finally projects this relaxed solution onto $P(n)$.
 The deterioration of the SGM algorithm's performance on non-simple graphs motivates the need for more robust seeded graph matching procedures, such as the JOFC algorithm presented herein.

 \begr It bears noting that there are a multitude of variations on the classical problem in the literature, where different graph attributes give rise to objectives other than minimizing (\ref{eq:edgedisagree}).
 For an excellent survey of the existing literature, including many of the current variations on the classical problem, see \cite{30ygm}.
 We choose here to focus on the classical problem (\ref{eq:edgedisagree}), as it is closely related to the SGM seeded graph matching algorithm. \enr